julianxhokaxhiu/mockups-creator/README.md

 This was built because of my needs to always kickstart a mockup in the fastest way as possible.
 So, this will bring a very flexible but powerful mockup generator based on various technologies.

+## What I will get from this

+It will create HTML files based on your `wwwPath` inside the [app.json](https://github.com/julianxhokaxhiu/mockups-creator/blob/master/app.json#L2) configuration files.
+Once you'll run the related `grunt` task, you'll get your output in that folder.

 # Features

 ## Backend